Meet our Team

 Michelle Di Febo, Educational Consultant

-Michelle is a child life specialist, who is fun, creative and not afraid to get messy!
-After completing her studies in Child Development and Community Health Sciences at Brock University, Michelle went on to receive her post-graduate diploma in Child Life Studies from McMaster University.
-As a certified child life specialist, she has worked with children and families in a variety of settings including SickKids Hospital, Holland Bloorview Kids Rehabilitation Hospital, The Children’s Aid Society and Gilda’s Club Greater Toronto.
+Michelle is currently working as a Family Navigator with the Family Navigation Project at Sunnybrook Hospital.
+The Family Navigation Project supports families and youth in finding appropriate mental health and/or addictions services across the GTA.
+Michelle is a Certified Child Life Specialist who has worked with Suitcase Theatre to help develop interactive, creative and fun school workshops for students.
+After completing her studies in Child Development and Community Health Sciences at Brock University, she went on to receive her post-graduate diploma in Child Life Studies from McMaster University.
+Developing personal care plans to support youth and families in coping with challenging healthcare and life experiences has been part of her clinical role in a variety of settings including SickKids Hospital, Holland Bloorview Kids Rehabilitation Hospital, The Children’s Aid Society and Gilda’s Club Greater Toronto.
+Michelle also has experience facilitating grief and bereavement groups for children and youth.

 Lynda Pogue, Educational Consultant